How to take part:

 Here are some posters you can display at your event:

-You will need Adobe Reader to add your own information – this is free to download.
-Alternatively, print and write the information in by hand.
+You will need Adobe Reader to add your own information – this is free to download here.
+Alternatively, you could print and write the information in by hand then photocopy.
 Please let us know if you need any assistance.

-PDFs with a space to add location and time of your event:
+Editable PDFs with a space to add the date, location and time of your event:

-PDFs with a space to add location and time of your event:
+PDFs with a space to add date, location and time of your event:

 Please do not hesitate to get in touch if you have any questions, need help or just want to tell us about how you are getting on with organising your event.
 We would love to hear about your progress and share your updates on social media.